Desert Forensics - Part Two

 At the time of its founding, the area surrounding the city was a fertile agricultural area

-This quote attempts to link Timgad's rise with a narrative that claims the Sahara cycles between aridity and fertility.
+This quote tries to link Timgad's rise to a narrative.
+A narrative that claims the Sahara alternates from fertile to arid and back again.

 From Sahara - Wikipedia: